 History Of Dance

 What is the history of dancing?
 What are its origins?
 Where did dance come from?
 Who invented it?
 All of these questions may inspire a person interested in the timeless art of dance to research its origins.
-If you are looking for a history of dance, look no further!
-Below, we will lay out the history of dance, discussing what it is, where and how it originated, who invented it, where it is popular, and more!
+Read on to learn the history of dance and how it has evolved over thousands of years.

 Dance is an art form that involves the rhythmic movement of the human body, often accompanied by music.
 Dancing was created thousands of years ago and has existed almost as long as human civilization has existed.
 Dance serves as a way to bring people together, as many dances are cultural, religious, and entertaining in nature, designed to help people express themselves and their cultures with their bodies.